EdwardRutz/js-random-number-generator/README.md

 > Roll a 6 sided die to get a random number
 > - Demonstrate the JavaScript Math object and generating random numbers

+## MVP Requirements

+- Generate a random number for a dice and display in the console log.

+### Bonus Features

+- Generate a random number based on a roll of two dice
+- Generate a random number when the user clicks on an image of dice.
+- Also generate a random image of a dice on the front-end.

 ## Notes